 With more and more salons vying for the public’s attention, proper education is one good way of putting yourself ahead of the rest.

 And we’re not just talking about getting nail techs more education.
 You also need to keep your clients in mind.
-“Educate clients by explaining the benefits of using the electric file,” suggests Gari-Dawn Tingler, director of education for EZ Flow Nail Systems.
+“Educate clients by explaining the benefits of using the electric file,” suggests Gari-Dawn Tingler, vice president of Hand and Nail Harmony.
 “Let them know why electric files can be a good choice.”

 Once you’re well versed in electric file use, you’ll be able to speak with confidence and authority to clients as well.
 After all, there’s nothing worse than a nail tech who can’t explain what she’s doing to a client or seems unsure.